thefinn93/ansible-cjdns-module/README.md

 # Ansible cjdns module

-A cjdns module to configure cjdns.
+An ansible module to configure cjdns.
 Currently implemented are gathering of a few key facts (cjdns IP and public key) and adding or removing AuthorizedPasswords.
 Documentation will follow eventually, for now see `cjdns.yml`.
 Note that the [cjdnsadmin](https://pypi.python.org/pypi/cjdnsadmin) library must be installed.